 Interstate 11 is a corridor ultimately planned to run northwest from Phoenix, Arizona to Las Vegas, with a possible extension north to Reno.
 On July 6, 2012, the Moving Ahead for Progress in the 21st Century Act (MAP-21) officially mandated Interstate 11 as a future route to the Interstate Highway System per Section 1104.
 The route will overlay U.S. 93 northwest from Kingman, Arizona to the Mike O'Callaghan - Pat Tillman Memorial Bridge over the Colorado River.
 The I-11 corridor overtakes U.S. 93 west from the Hoover Dam Bypass to Boulder, and Interstate 515 through Henderson.

-Interstate 11 Highway Guides
+Interstate 11 Nevada Guides

 Boulder City Bypass